Mango and Roasted Butternut Squash Soup

 by Edward Daniel

-Exotic tart citrus mango in a sweet nutty baked butternut squash stock; Mango and Roasted Butternut Squash Soup.
+Exotic tart citrus mango with sweet nutty baked butternut squash in vegetable stock; Mango Butternut Soup.

 Add fuel to your fire.
 And, ignite your soul.